🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Is Delta 8 THC Legal?

-Delta 8 THC is legal in most states, even those where recreational marijuana is still prohibited.
+Hemp-sourced delta 8 THC is legal in most states, even those where recreational marijuana is still prohibited.

-According to federal law and the 2018 Farm Bill, hemp and its derivatives are legal, provided they contain less than 0.3% delta 9 THC by weight.
+According to the Agriculture Improvement Act (2018 Farm Bill), hemp and all its parts including hemp seeds, stalks, stems, flowers, cannabinoids, isomers, and derivatives are legal, provided they contain less than 0.3% delta 9 THC by weight.
+Because delta 8 THC is most commonly derived from hemp, it remains legal at the federal level.

 What’s the Difference Between Delta 8 THC and Spice or K2?